 Impairment of trade receivables has been determined using the simplified approach under AASB 9 which uses and estimation of lifetime expected credit losses.
 The Association has determined the probability of non-payment of the receivable and multiplied this by the amount of the expected loss arising from the default.
-No impairment loss of has been recognised by the group (2018: \$16,464) in the current year.
+No impairment loss of has been recognised by the group (2019: \$nil) in the current year.

-Receivables past due but not considered impaired are \$49,458 (2018: \$1,800).
+Receivables past due but not considered impaired are \$44,825 (2019: \$49,458).
 Other balances within trade and other receivables do not contain impaired assets and are not past due.
 It is expected that these other balances will be received when due.